What incoming Verto families need to know

 While the locations, program focuses, and individual experiences of each Verto semester are different, attention to detail, participant safety, and commitment to student wellness are not.
 You can read more about our commitment to safety here.

 We hope this article clears up any uncertainties you might have about travel insurance.
-If you have any remaining questions, don’t hesitate to reach out to our staff at any time.
+If you have any remaining questions, don’t hesitate to reach out to your Student Success Coach at any time.